 Entry from appropriate foundation and access courses will also be considered.

-If you don’t have traditional qualifications or can’t meet the entry requirements for this undergraduate degree, you may still be able to gain entry by completing the Medical Biosciences Bsc Extended Degree.
+If you don't have traditional qualifications or can't meet the entry requirements for this undergraduate degree, you may still be able to gain entry by completing our Medical Bioscience (including foundation year) BSc (Hons) or Sciences (including foundation year) BSc (Hons).

 If you have relevant qualifications or credit from a similar course it may be possible to enter this course at an advanced stage rather than beginning in the first year.
 Please note, advanced entry is only available for September start.
 See our information for students applying for advanced entry.